AndreasTheDead/Zeller.sh/src/whoami.md

 # Who am I

-I'm a 25-year-old IT engineer from Germany.
+I'm a 26-year-old IT engineer from Germany.
 I was Trainee and now work in a company with around 13 000 Employees from which around 7 000 are working with AD Accounts.

 In my team, I am the go-to person if some things need to get automated with PowerShell.
 This can be a simple task like a weekly report about AD topics, the creation of 50 Distribution Groups or bigger things like the Creation and assignment of File ACL Groups for a Network Share.
 I also manage Scripts to install software via Intune or create Proactive Remediation to do things that are not possible over native Intune ways.

 In my free time, I mostly like to game or work on my Homelab, as well as, go on hikes or meet my friends.

-## Work:
+## Work

 ### Career path